shahmeerkm10/Big-Data-mini-projects/README.md

 The following projects all pertain to the Big Data course taught by Sir Tariq Mehmood, a lecturer at IBA Karachi.

-The compose file rlates to the hadoop project implementation.
+The compose file relates to the hadoop project implementation.